Alteration of Company’s Articles

 Company owners shall deliver a proper notice with the said resolution to the Companies registry.
 The time limit is 15 days.
 Business owner must not forget to prepare a certified true copy of the altered Articles.
 The updated document can be certified by a Hong Kong licenced solicitor, practicing CPA or a Chartered Secretary.

 Appointment of New Director

-For offshore company owners, we’d like to draw your attention to section 645(1) of the Companies Ordinance when you appoint a new director to your company.
+After the Hong Kong company formation process is completed, you can still add new directors to the board.
+We’d like to draw your attention to section 645(1) of the Companies Ordinance.
 If a person is appointed as a director of the company, the company must notify the Companies Registrar the appointment within 15 days.
 If Company owners do not comply with the requirements, every responsible person of the company will be liable to a level 4 fine.